Rick Wakeman: 1988–1997: ABWH, third and fourth Yes runs, Phantom Power, and The Piano Album

 In late 1988, Wakeman got together with former Yes bandmates Jon Anderson, Bill Bruford, and Steve Howe to form a new group, Anderson Bruford Wakeman Howe.
 The band originated when Anderson had become increasingly frustrated with Yes's commercial direction, and left the band to make music that reflected the band's 1970s sound.
 Their self-titled album was released in 1989, and the tour marked Wakeman's first major US tour in ten years.
 Tracks originally put down for a second album were added to an in-progress Yes album and released as Union in 1991, which transformed Yes into an eight-piece formation with Wakeman sharing keyboards with original Yes member Tony Kaye.
 Wakeman has openly stated his dislike for Union, partly due to the fact that session musicians were brought in to re-write and perform parts that he and Howe had already put down.
 However, he later chose the Union Tour tour of 1991–1992 as his favourite with Yes, where he formed a strong friendship with their 1980s guitarist and singer-songwriter Trevor Rabin.
 Wakeman confirmed his exit from the group in 1993 following managerial disputes with the band's and his own.

 Wakeman continued with his solo career in parallel; in 1990 he revived his English Rock Ensemble with Holt, Fernandez, and Paton for a European tour and recorded a new rock score for a colourised re-release of The Phantom of the Opera, featuring Chrissie Hammond on vocals, put out as Phantom Power in 1991.
 He embarked on two UK tours supporting his two The Classical Connection albums with himself and Paton in a stripped back stage production.
 In the first half of the 1990s, Wakeman performed and released music in aid of ASSIST, a California-based Christian organisation founded by journalist Dan Wooding, author of Wakeman's biography.
-The pair reconnected in 1989, and their first venture was In the Beginning, an album of atmospheric music with Biblical readings ready by Wakeman's then-wife Nina.
+The pair reconnected in 1989, and their first venture was In the Beginning, an album of atmospheric music with Biblical readings read by Wakeman's then-wife Nina.
 Wakeman donated the album's entire proceedings to ASSIST.
 In 1994, Wakeman completed the Simply Acoustic Tour, a series of solo piano concerts in the US in aid of ASSIST.
 Recordings from shows in Virginia and the Calvary Chapel in Costa Mesa, California was released on The Piano Album in 1995.
 The latter show was attended by 8,000 people.
 Wakeman formed Hope Records to release this new Christian music, and decided to use the royalty payments to fund the production of more albums for the label.